-The organization must also be on lookout for periodic recommendations given by Pharmacovigilance Risk Assessment Committee (PRAC) which may impose a change in product labeling.
-Additionally, tracking EMA’s reviews and updates on Quality Review of Documents (QRD) templates for product information will help in local label comparison and thus aligning with the latest applicable template.
+The organization must also be on the lookout for periodic recommendations given by Pharmacovigilance Risk Assessment Committee (PRAC) which may impose a change in product labeling.
+Additionally, tracking EMA’s reviews and updates on Quality Review of Documents (QRD) templates for product information will help in local label comparison and thus, align with the latest applicable template.

-Language Translation and Localisation Challenges for Pharmaceutical Industry in the EU
+Language Translation and Localization Challenges for Pharmaceutical Industry in the EU

-Pharmaceutical companies manufacturing within the borders of the European Union need to make the Summary of Product Characteristics (SmPC), the Patient Information Leaflet (PIL), and the packaging and labeling texts available in up to 23 official languages of the European Union.
+Pharmaceutical companies manufacturing within the borders of the European Union need to make the Summary of Product Characteristics (SmPC), the Patient Information Leaflet (PIL), and the packaging and labeling texts available in up to twenty-three (23) official languages of the European Union.

-20 days to produce translations, EMEA sets a strict time frame of 20 days for the submission of the translated versions of all documents.
-Initial translations must be provided within 5 days after the marketing authorisation is given by the CPMP, the EMEA committee is responsible for assessing marketing authorisations.
+The EMEA sets a strict timeframe of twenty (20) days for the submission of the translated versions of all documents.
+Initial translations must be provided within five (05) days.
+After the marketing authorisation is given by the CPMP, the EMEA committee is responsible for assessing marketing authorisations.
 By the 20th day, the final revised versions of the translations must also be provided to the EMEA in their final publishing format.

-Culture Specific Translation and Localisation Problems: Differences in norms and conventions of the source and target culture (e.g. legal guidelines for PIL, differences in PIL usability regulations, differences in expressions, symbols and pictograms established by Member States) must also be considered while translating documents.
+Culture-Specific Translation and Localization Problems: Differences in norms and conventions of the source and target culture (e.g., legal guidelines for PIL, differences in PIL usability regulations, differences in expressions, symbols, and pictograms established by the Member States) must also be considered while translating documents.

-To assist organizations and sail through the European Pharma market, Freyr offers specialized labeling services for the region.
+To assist organizations, sail through the European pharma market, Freyr offers specialized labeling services for the region.

 - Quality Review of Documents (QRD)